linode/docs/docs/applications/game-servers/terraria-server.md

 	sudo systemctl start terraria

-That's it!
-To check if the server is running, use:
+To check if the server is running, use the command:

 	sudo systemctl status terraria

-Which should have several lines of information, including a line that says `active (running)`.
-The first run of the server must generate the world we defined earlier, so give it time if you want to connect to it right away (use `sudo terrariad attach` if you need to check whether the world has been generated or not.)
+Which should return several lines of information, including a line that says `active (running)`.
+The first run of the server must generate the world we defined earlier, so give it time if you want to connect to it right away.
+If the server takes some time to start for the first time, use `sudo terrariad attach` to watch the world generation happen and see when the server finishes and is ready to connect to.

 In the course of running your server, you may need to attach to the console to do things like kick players or change the message of the day.
 To do so, use the `terrariad` script: